zach7creech/COSC365-Programming-Languages-and-Systems/README.md

 # COSC365-Programming-Languages-and-Systems
 ## Spring 2021
 There are a few interesting projects showcasing correct usage of Java OOP, but hw8 (Jtalk) is particularly interesting and includes threads and synchronization.
-It can be compared to its C implementation in the COSC360 repository that utilizes mutexes.
+It can be compared to its C implementation in the COSC360 repository that utilizes mutexes.\
+hw9 showcases functional programming with a Lisp dialect, Scheme.